 13) Peter Burns

 Dr. Peter Burns is a deranged high-brow doctor with zero moral fiber.
 Peter wears many hats throughout his four seasons in Melrose Place.
 He starts as the chief of staff at Wilshire Memorial Hospital before engaging in a scheme to take over D&D advertising with Amanda Woodward.
 When the deal crumbles, Burns tries to kill Amanda.
 Just one season later, he marries her.
 They divorced shortly after, but his love is everlasting.
 The couple’s unrelenting connection becomes apparent in the series finale when they remarry overseas after staging their deaths.

 14) Jo Reynolds

 Jo Reynolds is a photographer from New York.
 She moves to Melrose Place after leaving her abusive husband in NYC.
-With a stand-offish East Coast demeanor, most neighbors avoid her initially.
-Jake Hanson is the one exception as the pair form a couple for multiple seasons.
-The duo eventually split, and Jo inexplicably leaves the country after Season 4.
-Jo is the primary transitional character for the Models Inc. spinoff series.
+With a stand-offish East Coast demeanor, most neighbors find her rude, initially, but warm up to her as the series progresses.
+Jake Hanson is the one exception as the pair form a couple shortly after she moves into the complex.
+The duo eventually split over money problems (Jo put up money for Jake’s bike shop), and Jo inexplicably leaves the country after Season 4.
+In addition, Jo is the primary transitional character for the Models Inc. spinoff series.

 15) Lexi Sterling